 This high amount of interior heat matched with the coldness of space creates a huge temperature difference.
 And this sets the winds blasting around Neptune.
 Maximum wind speeds on Jupiter can be more than 500 km/hour.
 That’s twice the speed of the strongest hurricanes on Earth.
 But that’s nothing compared to Neptune.
 Astronomers have calculated winds blasting across the surface of Neptune at 2,100 km/hour.

-Deep down inside Neptune, the planet might have a solid surface.
-At the very core of Neptune is thought to be a region of rock with roughly the mass of the Earth.
+Deep down inside Neptune, the planet might have an actual solid surface.
+At the very core of the gas/ice giant is thought to be a region of rock with roughly the mass of the Earth.
 But temperatures at this region would be thousands of degrees; hot enough to melt rock.
 And the pressure from the weight of all the atmosphere would be crushing.
-There would be no way to walk around on the “surface of Neptune”.